DeepPhe/DeepPhe-CR-Release/README.md

 docker-compose up -d
 ````

 This command spins up all the services (in the background as detached mode and leaves them running) defiened in the `docker-compose.yml` and aggregates the output of each container.

-Make sure the port `8080` and `8181` are not already allocated, otherwise the containers would fail to start.
+Note: Make sure the port `8080` and `8181` are not already allocated, otherwise the containers would fail to start.

-Note: the initialization of containers takes some time, you can use the following command in another terminal window to monitor the progress:
+Note: Container initialization takes some time, you can use the following command in another terminal window to monitor the progress:

 ````
 docker-compose logs -f --tail="all"